 Related to that is a knack for problem solving.
 Your business should provide the appropriate resources to off-site workers to help them be successful, of course.
 But these employees should also be inclined to troubleshoot issues on their own.

-Communication and collaboration abilities are musts for remote workers as well.
-These employees will need to use a range of tools to interact with their colleagues, including video, email, phone and instant messaging.
+Communication and collaboration are musts for managing a remote team.
+Your employees will need to use a range of tools to interact with their colleagues, including video, email, phone and instant messaging.
 So, look for candidates who can speak clearly, write unambiguously and listen attentively.
 And they must be able to work effectively with colleagues, no matter where they’re located, to deliver high-quality projects on time.

 It almost goes without saying that your process for how to hire remote workers includes identifying professionals who are technically savvy.
 They should be very comfortable with using common cloud-based software and collaboration tools and audio and video conferencing platforms.
 They should also understand the importance of using virtual private networks (VPNs), two-step/multifactor authentication, and other best practices to help protect data and systems.

 After reviewing resumes and narrowing your list of candidates, your next step is to set up video interviews.
 Meeting candidates by video will allow you to see how they present themselves.
 You can also gauge whether they are set up with the basic equipment and connectivity to work from home seamlessly.

 As for interview questions, consider asking potential remote hires some or all of the following:

 - What is your history of working remotely?

 - How do you stay focused and on-task when working from home?